 Coupons and Rebates

 If you are baking or cooking and you don't have enough eggs, don't panic.
-To replace one egg, use 1 1/2 Tbsp. oil, 1 1/2 Tbsp. water, and 1 1/2 Tbsp. baking powder.
+To replace one egg, use one and one half tablespoons of each of the following: oil, water, and baking powder.
 It really works!

 Muffins Made Of What Is in The House